itsroops/vcf_comp_with_gold_standard/README.md

 The usage is pretty simple and the interactive dialogs would guide in accepting all the relevant inputs.
 Please execute the script `sh main.sh`

+## Outputs
+The outputs from the tool can be categorized into two forms, namely, Log Files and plot files.

+1. Log Files: There are three types of log files which are generated.
+  a. *install_log.txt*: This is an installation log file which is generated during installation of the dependencies and it records all the installation processesas
+      it occur in the system.
+  b. *mainlog.txt*: This file is generated during the actual execution of the tool and it records all the steps in details.
+  c. *slurm-jobid.out*: There are several of these files which log the events of the slurm jobs which have been submitted to the scheduler.

+2.